ResetXPDR/MSFS_AutoFPS/README.md

       - Dominant Core – instantaneous load of the core selected by 10‑second averaging, including its core number.
       - TopXAvg – instantaneous load of the busiest X (configurable) cores.
       - MSFS CPU – MSFS CPU usage based on the applied affinity mask, showing core count when set.
-    - Extra debug logging in FPS Cap mode to provide clearer context when performance limits are hit.
+    - Extra debug logging to provide clearer context when performance limits are hit.
+      - Logs performance data every second during flight when enabled (logs grow rapidly).
       - Ignores the first performance data sample, which is often an outlier due to startup conditions.
-      - Triggers: FPS‑cap breaches, recovery, and TLOD extra initial ground‑seek and initial in‑air re‑seek events (reset when the app is reset).
       - Uses EWMA smoothing for Dominant, Max and MSFS CPU metrics, logging both raw and smoothed values to stabilise scheduler jitter and show clearer CPU‑pressure trends.
       - Logged fields: FPS, ΔFPS, TLOD, AGL, Total CPU, Dominant Core, MSFS CPU, TopXAvg, GPU and VRAM (when detected).
 Where two values are logged, the first is raw and the second is EWMA‑smoothed.
       - Configurable parameters in the common config file:
         - perfLogTopCoreCount – X in TopXAvg, default 2.
         - PerfLogBufferSize – number of pre‑breach and post‑recovery samples, default 15.
-        - PerfLoggingAlways – default false; logs performance data every second during flight when enabled (logs grow rapidly).
+        - PerfLoggingAlways – always enabled, regardless of what it is set to in the config file.
         - EwmaAlpha – EWMA smoothing coefficient, default 0.1.
         - MonitorMode – default false; disables all AutoFPS automation for baseline MSFS performance monitoring.
-          - Forces Test Mode and PerfLoggingAlways to enable CPU monitoring and performance logging.
           - Hides the Expert settings panel.
           - Excludes irrelevant log lines.
           - Does not back up or restore UserCfg.opt.